 When a workshop or presentation is needed

 I have conducted interactive workshops and presentations with schools, universities, businesses, governmental agencies and large corporations.
 I customize and tailor my talks based on your needs.
 I have presented workshops with groups as small as six people to keynote presentations for several thousand people.

-Traumatic stress consulting versus therapy
+Traumatic Stress Consulting versus therapy

-For over two decades, I have worked with people as a Clinical Psychologist, providing psychotherapy in the months and years after a traumatic event.
+For over three decades, I have worked with people as a Clinical Psychologist, providing psychotherapy in the months and years after a traumatic event.
 As a Traumatic Stress Consultant, I work with people before, during and in the wake of a traumatic experience.
 My consultative approach is strictly confidential, short-term and goal-oriented, generally from one to several sessions.

 If you’re still with me, reading this, you are already on your way to benefiting from traumatic stress consultation.

 Simply e-mail me a brief message, describing the nature of your situation and how I may best help you—DrMarkLerner@me.com.
 If the matter requires immediate attention, please telephone my office at (631) 385-7551.

 TRAUMATIC STRESS refers to our feelings, thoughts, actions, and our physical and spiritual reactions when we are exposed to, or witness, events that overwhelm our coping and problem-solving abilities.